lich-uct/molpher-lib/doc/source/usage/tutorial.rst

     cocaine = 'CN1[C@H]2CC[C@@H]1[C@@H](C(=O)OC)[C@@H](OC(=O)c1ccccc1)C2'
     procaine = 'O=C(OCCN(CC)CC)c1ccc(N)cc1'

-    tree = ETree(source=cocaine, target=procaine) # initialize a tree that searches for a path from cocaine to procaine
+    tree = ETree.create(source=cocaine, target=procaine) # initialize a tree that searches for a path from cocaine to procaine

 The code shown in  :numref:`tree-init` simply initializes the tree from the supplied SMILES.
 At the moment the tree is pretty simple.
 It only contains the root molecule (cocaine in this particular instance).